flub78/citemplate/README.md

 * edit application/config/config.php to define the base URL
 * edit application/config/database.php to define the database access parameters

+Currently the creation of the uploads/restore directory is not automatic.
+Do it manually.

 Access to the application, the installation is automatic.
 If the program detects that the installation has not been done, it triggers the process.

 Tests